KRR-Oxford/DeepOnto/docs/bio-ml.md

 !!! warning

-    The reference subsumption mappings are inherently incomplete, so only the ranking metircs are adopted in evaluating system performance in subsumption matching.
+    The reference subsumption mappings are inherently incomplete, so only the ranking metrics are adopted in evaluating system performance in subsumption matching.

 > Download a <a href="../assets/example_candidate_mappings.tsv" download>small fragment</a> to see the format of the reference mapping and its candidate mappings.
 The `"SrcEntity"` and `"TgtEntity"` columns refer to the source class IRI and the target class IRI involved in a **reference mapping**.
 The `"TgtCandidates"` column stores a sequence of target candidate class IRIs (**including the correct one**) used for ranking, which can be accessed by the built-in Python function `eval`.